 - Traditional houses: See how the wealthy merchants of Kashan lived in the numerous traditional houses.
-They’re expensive at 200,000 rials apiece to enter, but you can buy a ticket for several houses + bathhouse at the ticket office of the Sultan Amir Ahmad Bathhouse.
+They’re $3 a piece to enter.
+You can buy a ticket for several houses + bathhouse at the ticket office of the Sultan Amir Ahmad Bathhouse.

 - Sultan Amir Ahmad Bathhouse: Ornate vaulted ceilings decorate the inside.
 On the flip side is an alien dome-covered rooftop.

 Where to stay in Kashan